 The annual report must contain information about the remuneration of each member of the Board of Directors and about the salary of each member of the Executive Board, including the fixed salary of the members of the Executive Board and a comprehensive description of the principles of any incentive pay or bonus schemes for the members of the Board of Directors.

 - 0 -

-Adopted by the Company's Extraordinary General Meeting on11 June 2024.
+Adopted by the Company's Ordinary General Meeting on 14 April 2026.

-Copenhagen, 11.
-June 2024
+Copenhagen, 14 April 2026

-As Chairman of the Extraordinary General Meeting:
+As Chairman of the General Meeting:

 Charlotte Yun Linde

 The Articles of Association have been adopted by the Minister for Transport on